-&lt;sup>13 Maine DOT rules governing driveways and entrances onto highways, also divides arterials into "mobility" arterials and "retrograde" arterials.
+13 Maine DOT rules governing driveways and entrances onto highways, also divides arterials into "mobility" arterials and "retrograde" arterials.
 A "mobility" arterial corridor is a rural arterial with a posted speed limit of 40 mph or more and which carries 5,000 or more vehicles per day for at least 50% of its length.
-A "retrograde" arterial corridor is a type of mobility arterial on which crash rates due to vehicles entering and exiting driveways exceed a
+A "retrograde" arterial corridor is a type of mobility arterial on which crash rates due to vehicles entering and exiting driveways exceed a certain level defined in the rules.
+Standards for driveway or entrance permits are tied to these distinctions.

-&lt;sup>14 Generally urban and major collectors are considered state highways, and minor collectors are considered state-aid highways for purposes of determining winter and summer maintenance responsibilities.
+14 Generally urban and major collectors are considered state highways, and minor collectors are considered state-aid highways for purposes of determining winter and summer maintenance responsibilities.